aerickt/lapwing-for-beginners/src/Chapter-22.md

 ## Intro
 This page serves as a reference for all the miscellaneous theory principles that only apply to a few words.
 It's not important to explicitly memorize the content on this page, as it is very likely these situations will arise in everyday writing.

 When you do find odd entries via the lookup tool, first consult this page.
-If you cannot find an explanation, free to contact me on Discord (@aerbg) or [start a discussion on GitHub](https://github.com/aerickt/lapwing-for-beginners/discussions) (login required).
-It may be that I have not yet documented the oddity here or that the entry itself may be incorrect.
+If you cannot find an explanation, [start a discussion on GitHub](https://github.com/aerickt/lapwing-for-beginners/discussions) (login required) or discussion in  [#lapwing-theory on the Open Steno Discord](https://discord.gg/jYx7A6yDUj) or if you are shy feel free to contact  the maintainers on Discord (@harrri or @fieldchicken).
+It may be that the oddity is not yet documented here or that the entry itself may be incorrect.

 ## Acronyms